danthegoodman1/icedb/README.md

 2. Very complex (look at any example - requires schema definition, cataloging is verbose, it's really a painful DX)
 3. Very few ways to read it (a few DBs like ClickHouse can read the catalog, but you couldn't casually bring it in to your Go code [like you can with icedb](https://github.com/danthegoodman1/IceDBS3Proxy/tree/main/icedb))
+4. Really painful to import existing data, you basically have to write it through Iceberg which is going to be very slow and wasteful

 **I specifically designed IceDB to be super easy to use in any language:**